Retro style: Retro art

 The style now called retro art is a genre of pop art which was developed from the 1940s to 1960s, in response to a need for bold, eye-catching graphics that were easy to reproduce on simple presses available at the time in major centres.
 Retro advertising art has experienced a resurgence in popularity since its style is distinctive from modern computer-generated styling.
 Contemporary artist Anne Taintor uses retro advertising art as the centerpiece for her ongoing commentary on the modern woman.
 Specific styling features include analog machine design and vintage television programs.

 A famous example of a retro pop-art character is the more generalized form of the Ward Cleaver-styled J. R. "Bob" Dobbs-esque icon which has been widely played off, copied, and parodied.

 Media and culture

 Film, music, fashion, and television

-Foreshadowed by the Mothers of Invention album Cruising with Ruben & the Jets in 1968, and the revival and parody group Sha Na Na in 1969, the 1970s and 1980s brought about a 1950s–early 1960s revival with films and television shows such as American Graffiti, M*A*S*H, Grease, Happy Days and Peggy Sue Got Married set in this time period.
+Foreshadowed by the Mothers of Invention album Cruising with Ruben & the Jets in 1968 and the parody group Sha Na Na in 1969, the 1970s and 1980s brought about a 1950s–early 1960s revival, with films and television shows such as American Graffiti, M*A*S*H, Grease, Happy Days, and Peggy Sue Got Married, set in this time period.

-Retrogaming
+Retro gaming

-Retrogaming is a pastime which is becoming increasingly popular where individuals play video games on vintage computers or a classic game consoles.
-What constitutes a vintage or retro machine is sometimes open to debate, but typically, most retro gamers are interested in Commodore 64, Amiga 500, Atari 2600, NES, Sega Genesis/Mega Drive, PlayStation, Nintendo 64, Dreamcast, SNES, and classic Game Boy games and consoles.
-Emulation often plays a part in retrogaming if the original hardware is unavailable.
+Retro gaming is a pastime which is becoming increasingly popular where individuals play video games on vintage computers or a classic game consoles.
+What constitutes a vintage or retro machine is sometimes open to debate, but typically, most retro gamers are interested in Commodore 64, Amiga 500, Atari 2600, Famicom/NES, Mega Drive/Sega Genesis, PlayStation, Nintendo 64, Dreamcast, Super Famicom/Super NES, and classic Game Boy games and consoles.
+Emulation often plays a part in retro gaming if the original hardware is unavailable.

+Sports

+In 2025, the Philippine Basketball Association (PBA) celebrated its 50th anniversary by airing their basketball match between San Miguel Beermen and Meralco Bolts in a style reminiscent of the league's early years, with on-screen graphics and player jerseys evoking that of the era.